 Born: 1992, Durban, KwaZulu-Natal, South Africa.

 Olivia de Fleuriot Perry is a multidisciplinary artist based on the Treaty Lands and Territory of the Mississaugas of the Credit First Nation, as well as the traditional territory of the Huron-Wendat and Haudenosaunee peoples.
-She earned her MFA from Emily Carr University in 2019, supported by a SSHRC Canada Graduate Scholarship, and has exhibited nationally and internationally, including at the 2023 Fraser Valley Biennial, The Reach Gallery Museum, Abbotsford, BC, in 2023; Cartography of Care, Spilt Milk Gallery, Edinburgh, UK, in 2022; and was published in Issue 3 of MILKED Magazine, Baltimore, MD, USA, in 2021. de Fleuriot Perry primarily works with textiles, performance, photography, and painting.
+She earned her MFA from Emily Carr University in 2019, supported by a SSHRC Canada Graduate Scholarship.
+In 2026, she will have a solo exhibition at N/A Gallery in Guelph, ON; be a part of a group show, Annual Juried Exhibition 2026, at Latcham Art Centre, Stouffville, ON; be published in Syphon, Modern Fuel Artist-run Centre, Kingston, ON; and participate in the Harvest Moon Artist Residency in Clearwater, Manitoba.
+She has exhibited at the 2023 Fraser Valley Biennial, The Reach Gallery Museum, Abbotsford, BC, in 2023; Cartography of Care, Spilt Milk Gallery, Edinburgh, UK, in 2022; and was published in Issue 3 of MILKED Magazine, Baltimore, MD, USA, in 2021. de Fleuriot Perry primarily works with textiles, performance, photography, and painting.